mit-kavli-institute/pdoflow/README.md

 # TODO
+- Implement a ``hardware`` decorator which is added to functions which require specific hardware which might not be available an arbitrary compute cluster.
+These should be somehow passed/identified when creating a worker pool server.
 - Implement priority queues while negating starvation problems.
 - Figure out mechanism for passing ``NaN`` and ``inf`` values since this package is being used in a scientific compute context.